SciPost/SciPost/README.md

 ## Getting started

+### Database
+Make sure that Postgres is installed and running, and that a database and user are set up for it.
+A good guide how to do this can be found [here](https://djangogirls.gitbooks.io/django-girls-tutorial-extensions/content/optional_postgresql_installation/) (NOTE: stop before the 'Update settings' part).

 ### Python version
 Make sure you're using Python 3.5.
 If you need to use multiple versions of Python, use [pyenv](https://github.com/yyuu/pyenv).